 What might this fascinating discovery be?
 A tax loophole?
 The introduction to a new financial product that would bring salvation to us all?

-A 7702 Plan is Not All That Exciting
+Not All That Exciting

-Allow me to deflate the big balloon of anticipation, now.
+Allow me to deflate the big balloon of anticipation.
 It’s simply a life insurance contract.
 In truth, there is no such thing as a 7702 plan.
 But, to be fair, there’s also technically no such thing as a 401k plan.

-But is it Legal?
+So…is it Legal?

-Here’s the issue, unlike IRA’s and 401k’s, which also are not themselves legally defined “plans” as far as actual legislation is concerned, both require the establishment of an account (a custody or trust account) to manage the funds.
-That account is what gives the products their tax benefits.
+Here’s the issue; IRAs and 401ks, which also are not themselves legally defined “plans,” both require the establishment of an account (a custody or trust account) to manage the funds as far as actual legislation is concerned.

-However, based on the limited amount of personal finance knowledge people in general tend to have (agents/brokers, registered reps, and IAR’s very much included) this is one of those areas where mischievousness has a lot of leverage and advantage.
+There’s likely nothing flat-out illegal about referring to the ownership of life insurance to make use of its cash value features as a 7702 plan.
+However, based on the limited amount of personal finance knowledge most people have (and that includes agents/brokers, registered reps, and IARs very much included), this is one area where mischievousness has a lot of leverage and advantage.

-This being said, the pendulum can swing both ways.
+Of course, the pendulum can swing both ways.

-The custody or trust account is required for the other accounts that are sometimes referred to as “qualified” (though this itself is a bit of a misnomer as a lot of people refer to IRA’s as qualified, which is incorrect since qualified is a reference to the Employee Retirement Income Security Act–ERISA).
+The custody or trust account is required for the other accounts that are sometimes referred to as “qualified” (though this is a bit of a misnomer as a lot of people refer to IRAs as qualified, which is incorrect since qualified is a reference to the Employee Retirement Income Security Act–ERISA).

 Not Illegal, but not Exactly Legitimate

 But, when someone starts pitching the sale of life insurance as the establishment of a 7702 Private Plan, a line has certainly been crossed.

 A Little Finger Wag at the Industry

-Again, we’re not exactly sure who to blame for the origination of this idea, but we’ve seen many of examples of agents and companies embracing the idea (I once received an illustration to review for a guy from Northwestern Mutual that had “7702 Plan” displayed on the cover page).
+Again, we’re not exactly sure who to blame for the origination of this idea, but we’ve seen many of examples of agents and companies embracing it (I once received an illustration to review for a guy from Northwestern Mutual that had “7702 Plan” displayed on the cover page).

-But, if someone approaches you and starts to “recommend” that you move to a 7702 Plan, best to shake your head and chastise them for the ridiculousness, then shoot us an email.
+But, if someone approaches you and starts to “recommend” that you move to a 7702 plan, best to shake your head and chastise them for their ridiculousness.
+Then, shoot us an email.